jatinPrakash2720/portfolio-hub/SUBDOMAIN_SETUP.md

 The portfolio includes a development-only test component that shows:

-- Extracted username from subdomain
+- Username from context
-- Username stored in context
+- Display name from domain mapping
 - Current hostname

 This appears in the top-right corner during development.

 ## Fallback Behavior

-If no subdomain is detected, the portfolio defaults to username "jatin" to maintain backward compatibility.
+If no domain mapping is found, the portfolio defaults to username "jatin" and display name "Jatin Prakash".